Nurly Miniakhmetov

 Nurly Miniakhmetovich Miniakhmetov (Tatar: Нурлый Миңнәхмәтов; 15 June 1914 – 9 September 1989) was a Red Army soldier during World War II and a Hero of the Soviet Union.
 Miniakhmetov was awarded the title Hero of the Soviet Union and the Order of Lenin for his actions during the Battle of the Dnieper, in which he ferried troops across the river while under fire.

 Early life

 Nurly Miniakhmetovich Miniakhmetov was born in a Tatar peasant family on 15 June 1914 in the village of Askish, Birsky Uyezd, Ufa Governorate (now in Karaidelsky District, Bashkortostan).
 He was the second of three sons and a daughter.
 After completing primary school in the village of Kartkisyak and Baykibash, he worked as a beekeeper on the Kyzyl Yar kolkhoz from 1930.
-Miniakhmetov was conscripted into the Red Army in August 1936, serving with the 73rd Separate Railway Construction Battalion at Nikolayevsk-on-Amur, аnd was discharged at the end of his mandatory service in October 1938.
+Miniakhmetov was conscripted into the Red Army in August 1936, serving with the 73rd Separate Railway Construction Battalion at Nikolayevsk-on-Amur, and was discharged at the end of his mandatory service in October 1938.
 Returning to the kolkhoz, he was elected its chairman in 1940.